winitzki/scall/tutorial/programming_dhall.md

 The only supported recursive type is a built-in `List` type.
 However, user-defined recursive types and a certain limited class of recursive functions can be implemented in Dhall via the Church encoding techniques.

-A beginner's tutorial on Church encoding is found in the Dhall documentation: [https://docs.dhall-lang.org/howtos/How-to-translate-recursive-code-to-Dhall.html](https://docs.dhall-lang.org/howtos/How-to-translate-recursive-code-to-Dhall.html)
+Dhall's documentation contains a [beginner's tutorial on Church encoding](https://docs.dhall-lang.org/howtos/How-to-translate-recursive-code-to-Dhall.html).
 Here, we summarize that technique more briefly.

 In languages that directly support recursive types, one defines types such as lists or trees via "type equations".